google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

-This series of cupcake cards and topper ideas (scroll down to see) demonstrates how you can use some of the Stampin' Up! embossing folders and punches to add texture and interest to your cards.
+This series of cupcake cards and topper ideas demonstrates how you can use some of the Stampin' Up! embossing folders and punches to add texture and interest to your cards.
+Scroll down to see some ideas for making someone a calorie free treat!

 "When you look at a cupcake, you've got to smile :)"